 Composite Dental Fillings

-Composite fillings are the most common restoration when we find a caries lesion.
-Small caries lesions can be treated with fluoride and monitored for any recurrence.
-We also use a superficial sealant to treat certain caries lesions.
+Composite fillings are the most common dental restoration when we find a caries lesion or when we must repair a tooth that is affected by decay, fracture, cracks, etc. In certain cases, small caries lesions can be treated with fluoride and monitored for any recurrence.
+We also use a superficial sealants to treat certain caries lesions.
 With good oral hygiene and healthy eating/drinking habits, small cavities can heal themselves.
+For caries that do not heal and for more decayed teeth, we use composite fillings.

-A filling can look and feel right, but still have quality concerns.
-At Snö, we always document our fillings during treatment in order to ensure our high-quality standard.
-When a composite is suggested, you get a two-year warranty, irrespective of what happens to the filling.
+A dental filling can look and feel right, but still have quality concerns.
+At Snö, we always document our dental fillings during treatment in order to ensure our high-quality standard.
+When a composite filling is suggested, you get a two-year warranty, irrespective of what happens to the filling.

 Closure of space (diastema) with composite.